-This recipe for mushroom and pea risotto is so easy, it virtually cooks itself.
-Contrary to popular belief, you don’t have to stand and stir continuously to make a perfectly cooked risotto.
+This recipe for mushroom and pea risotto is so easy, that it virtually cooks itself.
+Contrary to popular belief, you don't have to stand and stir continuously to make a perfectly cooked risotto.
 For this recipe, a quick stir at the beginning, and another stir every now and then is all you need.

 And what you end up with is a delicious dish of soft and creamy cheese and garlic flavoured rice, packed with lots of juicy mushrooms and little pops of sweetness from the peas.
 You can eat a big bowlful of this risotto as a warming supper, or even serve it as a side dish alongside your favourite meat.